iocafe/iocafe-doc/source/platform-abstraction/persistent-data-and-flash-programming/200202-persistent-parameters.rst

 but even with Arduino we cannot necessarily use the portable code: To be specific we cannot use Arduino EEPROM emulation relying on flash with secure flash program updates over TLS.

-On raw metal or custom SPI connected EEPROMS we always end up with micro-controller or board specific code.
+On raw metal, or when using custom SPI connected EEPROM, we always end up with micro-controller or board specific code.

 On Windows or Linux this is usually simple, we can just save board configuration in file system.
  Except if we have read only file system on Linux.